mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

 .. warning::

-   Only access points that were online when Mirte booted will be listed.
+   Only access points that were online when MIRTE booted will be listed.

 Other (wired) options